nischalhp/nanna-mane/content/authors/admin/_index.md

 - Visitors
 ---

 Hi, I am Nischal.
-I am from Bengaluru and have witnessed the city transform from garden, chilly city to an IT city.
-Introduced to computers at the age of 8, was always fascinated by games and the internet.
-Listening to the dialup connection and immitating the sound it made used to be the highlight of my day.
+A proud Kannadiga from Bengaluru.
+Witnessed the city transform itself from a garden, chilly, quiet city to a hustle bustle cosmopolitan IT city.
+Introduced to computers at the age of 8, always fascinated by games and the internet.
+Back in the day listening to the dialup connection and immitating the sound it made used to be one of the highlights of my day.
 <br>
 <br>
 Eventually, ended up as a software engineer.
 Started my accidental data science journey with algorithmic trading over 8 years ago and am currently working in document understanding space with Deep learning for the [insurance industry](www.omnius.com).